- Explain the role of thinking as an influencer of feelings and behaviors.

 Explore

-There are several steps in effectively identifying thinking traps and neutralizing their effects.
-Using a method called Thought Review, review each step in the process in the activity below.
-In this method, you will identify a trigger situation, challenge it, and sense a feeling of improvement.
+In the activity, Thought Review, read the steps adapted from Dr. Steven Melemis' CBT Worksheet-Cognitive Therapy Thought Record to identify a trigger situation, challenge it, and sense a feeling of improvement.
 The model contains an example of a negative event (comment made during a staff meeting) and its associated features.
 Note how the negative thought (thinking trap) is identified and neutralized through a replacement thought.
 This defusing leads to a more realistic perspective and to feelings of optimism.

 Apply